MAKING THE CUT

 "Now, do it again."

 Back and forth they tossed the ball, each time Cloud catching it with his right and throwing with his left.
-Just as the mundane activity's tediousness was starting to get to him, the redhead spoke again.
+Just as the mundane activity's tediousness was starting to get to him, the redhead broke the silence.

 "Reverse and catch it with your left hand, throw with your right."

-Reflexes slightly dulled, Cloud reached out his left hand to grab the ball and missed by a good two inches.
+Cloud reached out his left hand to catch the ball and missed by a good six inches.

-Cloud jumped, having grown used to the silence and soft lull of the SOLDIER's voice, and glanced up in confusion.
+Cloud jumped, having grown used to the silence and soft lull of the redhead's voice, and glanced up in confusion.